Bullying can happen at school, at home or online. It is never okay and it is not a normal part of growing up.

 Impact on bullies

-- feel disconnected from school and dislike school
+- feeling disconnected from and disliking school

 Impact on bystanders